 Standing on the sand at the once popular Bombay Beach, I closed my eyes and imagined the sounds and sights of the era that made this one of the most popular resorts in its time.
 It is said to have had more visitors per year than Yosemite.

-Eyes closed, I heard the sounds of speed boats soaring by with joyful water-skiers propped up on two skis, gliding high on the water with smiles on their faces.
-In the distance, kids’ laughter filled the beach, 60’s tunes played on radios, and the sweet smell of Coppertone sun tan lotion filled the nostrils.
+With eyes still closed, my thoughts conjured up the sounds of speed boats soaring by followed by joyful water-skiers propped up on two skis.
+On a warm day just like today, I could see them gliding high on the water with wide smiles on their faces.
+As my reverie continued, I heard in the distance, children’s laughter filling the beach while 60’s tunes played on radios.
+As a breeze gently tickled the nostrils, you could almost imagine the sweet smell of Coppertone sun tan lotion.

 Now with eyes opened, it is back to 2017 and it is dead quiet.
 No speed boats, no laughter, no music, not a sound.
 The smell of sun tan lotion is now replaced with a faint yet noticeable scent of salt and dead fish.